 Location: Seattle Center

 Tickets gain you entry either for one day or for all three days of the festival.
-For 2013, single-day entry costs $56 in advance and a three-day pass costs $140 in advance.
-If you purchase tickets the day of the event, they are $62 and $150, respectively.
+Tickets are cheaper if you buy them in advance.

 For the full 2013 lineup, click here.

 - Tickets are cheaper if you buy online in advance.